 How do I calculate potential sales for a proposed business in my community?

 Since the number of residents in a trade area is the key driver of retail and service sales, you can do a basic calculation of potential sales based on population only.
 Do this by multiplying typical spending in a business or store category by the population of your trade area.
 You can obtain both these figures from the Economic Census.
-Analysis can be more sophisticated, taking into consideration income and other non-local customer segments, but we will lay out a simple calculation based only on population to get you started
+Analysis can be more sophisticated, taking into consideration income and other non-local customer segments, but here's a simple calculation based only on population to get you started.

 The following five steps will allow you to do a basic potential sales calculation:

 - Define a reasonable trade area for the potential business (see Extension's fact sheet, "Where Do Your Community's Customers Come From?").
 The size of this area primarily depends on the business you are investigating.
 A convenience business such as a gas station or hair solon may pull customers within a 10-mile radius, whereas a destination business such as a furniture store pulls from a 50-mile radius.

 - Find the population of your trade area.
 A number of online tools allow you to run reports about your trade area, providing information about common demographics, such as population, age, income, and education.
 For example, you can access Business Analyst Online at http://bao.esri.com, select a location by using its "draw polygon" tool, and then choose "get report" to view demographic data.
 Business Analyst Online requires creation of an account and login, but grants access to a limited number of demographic reports for free.

 - Choose the store category you want to research.
 The Economic Census uses a set of numeric codes under the NAICS (North American Industrial Classification System) to categorize businesses.
 The higher the code number, the more specific the category.
 For example, 72 is the NAICS code for accommodations and food service, while 7221 is specific to full-service restaurants.
 You can search for your business by keyword at http://www.census.gov/eos/www/naics/